abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 CompletableFuture is a framework to execute code asynchronously and return a reference immediately.
 It is named so because we can explicitly complete it by using `complete(T t)` method on its ref and it returns `t` as its completion result.

-By default, it uses the common `ForkJoinPool` just like Streams.
-We can provide a custom `ExecutorService` to it too.
+By default, it uses the common `ForkJoinPool` threads just like Streams (they are Daemon Threads).
+We can provide a custom `ExecutorService` to it too (the are User Threads).

 `class CompletableFuture<T> implements Future<T>` so we can store output of function in CompletableFuture too as shown in the examples below:
 ```java